Cyronius/sandwichts/README.md

 real tool handlers), and the **Web Worker** (kill-switch executing the generated code).
 An execution transcript feeds back to the model until it answers in prose.

-Extracted from lm-admin's proven Mobi code mode (`mobi_code_mode` branch).
-Server-side CodeAct exists elsewhere (smolagents, Cloudflare Code Mode, Anthropic's MCP code execution); SandwichTS targets the case they don't: **copilots whose tools mutate client-side state** — editors, dashboards, boards — where one generated script replaces dozens of tool-call round trips and intermediate data never transits the model.
+SandwichTS targets the case they don't: **copilots whose tools mutate client-side state** — editors, dashboards, boards — where one generated script replaces dozens of tool-call round trips and intermediate data never transits the model.